Writing

 UNHYPED: From Hype to Hard ROI in the Age of AI

-A strategic and architectural playbook for leaders navigating intelligent systems.
+A strategic and architectural field guide for leaders navigating intelligent systems.

-The book provides a durable framework for value flows, governance, organisational readiness, and the operating-model decisions that actually move the ledger.
+The book brings the core ideas together into a durable framework for value flows, governance, organisational readiness, operating-model design, and the decisions that determine whether AI creates real value or expensive noise.

 Learn more →